aciceri/savethequeen/README.md

 Technical information
 ---------------------
-The game require an HTML5/CSS3 compatible browser to work.
+The game requires an HTML5/CSS3 compatible browser to work.
 The page layout is developed using HTML5/CSS3 features, instead the game is written using Processing JS.

 Play